Wrestling at the 1960 Summer Olympics – Men's Greco-Roman bantamweight

 The men's Greco-Roman bantamweight competition at the 1960 Summer Olympics in Rome took place from 26 to 31 August at the Basilica of Maxentius.
 Nations were limited to one competitor.
+Bantamweight was the second-lightest category, including wrestlers weighing 52 to 57 kg.

 Competition format

 This Greco-Roman wrestling competition continued to use the "bad points" elimination system introduced at the 1928 Summer Olympics for Greco-Roman and at the 1932 Summer Olympics for freestyle wrestling, though adjusted the point values slightly.
 Wins by fall continued to be worth 0 points and wins by decision continued to be worth 1 point.
 Losses by fall, however, were now worth 4 points (up from 3).
 Losses by decision were worth 3 points (consistent with most prior years, though in some losses by split decision had been worth only 2 points).
 Ties were now allowed, worth 2 points for each wrestler.
 The elimination threshold was also increased from 5 points to 6 points.
 The medal round concept, used in 1952 and 1956 requiring a round-robin amongst the medalists even if one or more finished a round with enough points for elimination, was used only if exactly three wrestlers remained after a round—if two competitors remained, they faced off head-to-head; if only one, he was the gold medalist.